 To write to OTP, follow these steps:

-1. Connect to the part.
+Connect to the part.
 The "OTP" button becomes enabled.
-The "Active" and "Configuration" indicator lights will be displayed, and be illuminated or dark as appropriate.
-The green "Active" light means that the "OTP Burned" bit (R0[7]) has been burned.
-The red "Configuration" lights are illuminated as appropriate: if on, that configuration in the OTP has been burned.
-Click the "OTP" button.
+In latest personalities, the "Active" and "Configuration" indicator lights will be displayed, and be illuminated or dark as appropriate.
+The green "Active" light means that the "OTP Burned"